-Outcome 3: Tenants and other customers find it easy to participate in and influence their landlord's decision at a level they feel comfortable with.
+• Outcome 3: Tenants and other customers are offered a range of opportunities that make it easy for them to participate in, and influence their landlord's decisions at a level they feel comfortable with.

-Housing options - Social landlords work together to ensure that:
+Housing Options - Social landlords work together to ensure that:

-- Outcome 7: People looking for housing get information that helps them make informed choices and decisions about the range of housing options available to them. - Outcome 8: Tenants and people on housing lists can review their housing options. - Outcome 9: People at risk of losing their homes get advice on preventing homelessness.
+- Outcome 7: People looking for housing get information that helps them make informed choices and decisions about the range of housing options available to them. - Outcome 8: Tenants and people on housing lists can review their housing options.